robinredX/BitTorrent_in_Python/protocol.md

 2. **Library** (“torrent file” in BitTorrent)
     * this is a description of the _stuff_ to exchange
-    * it can be stored as a text file that will be shared to all _players_ (in a real case, this file could be stored on a webserver named “l411.me” that lists _library_ files)
+    * it can be stored as a text file that will be shared with all _players_ (in a real case, this file could be stored on a webserver named “l411.me” that lists _library_ files)
     * the file extension .libr will be used
     * it contains the following information
         * the address of the _hub_ (e.g., 192.168.6.66:42000)